ivf-in-islam

 Additionally, a physician's moral standing is reflected in their commitment to patient confidentiality, informed consent, and respect for religious beliefs.
 A doctor who practices IVF in Islamic countries should be mindful of the sensitive nature of reproductive health, offering treatments in a way that maintains dignity, respects the ethical boundaries of the faith, and upholds the trust of the patients they serve.

 In Islam, IVF is viewed through the lens of the Quran and Hadith, which emphasize the sanctity of life, marriage, and family.
-Although neither the Quran nor Hadith directly addresses IVF, they stress that life is created by Allah, and human interventions should align with divine will.
-Verses like Surah Ash-Shura (49-50) remind that Allah decides who has children, making IVF a permissible tool for couples seeking help with infertility, provided it adheres to Islamic ethics.
+Although neither the Quran nor the Hadith directly addresses IVF, they stress that life is created by Allah, and human interventions should align with divine will.
+Verses like Surah Ash-Shura (49-50) remind us that Allah decides who have children, making IVF a permissible tool for couples seeking help with infertility, provided it adheres to Islamic ethics.

 "لِلَّهِ مُلْكُ السَّمَاوَاتِ وَالْأَرْضِ ۚ يَخْلُقُ مَا يَشَاءُ ۚ يَهَبُ لِمَنْ يَشَاءُ إِنَاثًا وَيَهَبُ لِمَنْ يَشَاءُ الذُّكُورَ (٤٩) أَوْ يُزَوِّجُهُمْ ذُكْرَانًا وَإِنَاثًا ۖ وَيَجْعَلُ مَنْ يَشَاءُ عَقِيمًا ۚ إِنَّهُ عَلِيمٌ قَدِيرٌ (٥٠)"